docker/docs/install/install-dtr.md

     Where:

     * ucp-url, is the URL of the UCP controller,
-    * ucp-node, is the node on the ucp cluster where DTR will be installed,
+    * ucp-node, is the hostname of the UCP node where DTR will be installed,
-    * dtr-load-balancer, is the public IP or domain name where DTR can be reached,
+    * dtr-external-url, is the public IP or domain name where DTR can be reached,
     * ucp-username, and ucp-password are the credentials of a UCP administrator,
-    * ucp-ca, is the certificate used by UCP.
+    * ucp-ca, is the certificate authority used by UCP.

 3. Check that DTR is running.